-- (b) Loss recorded as a result of the prepayment of our Subordinated Notes in 2013, and 2011, as well as the non-cash write-off of certain deferred financing fees related to the refinancing of term and revolver borrowings in 2011, 2013 and 2016. - (c) Non-capital expenditures associated with and incurred prior to opening new stores and relocations, excluding tenant improvement allowances and depreciation, which is included in depreciation and amortization above.
-We anticipate that we will continue to incur cash costs as we open new stores in the future. - (d) Non-cash charges related to stock-based compensation programs, which vary from period to period depending on timing of awards and forfeitures - (e) For fiscal years ended December 29, 2011, December 27, 2012, December 25, 2014, and December 31, 2015 and thirty-nine weeks ended September 24, 2015 and September 29, 2016, the losses related primarily to assets retired in connection with significant store remodels.
-For the fiscal year ended December 26, 2013, the loss was primarily related to the write-off of certain software previously acquired. - (f) Represents one-time costs incurred in connection with separation agreements with former officers. - (g) Represents costs incurred to recruit and relocate members of executive management. - (h) Legal settlement related to classwide settlement to resolve a lawsuit. - Represents casualty gain recorded related to insurance proceeds received as a result of store damage and business interruption at one of our stores. - (j) Other adjustments include amounts management does not consider indicative of our underlying business performance.
+- (b) Loss recorded as a result of the prepayment of our Subordinated Notes in 2013, as well as the non-cash write-off of certain deferred financing fees related to the refinancing of term and revolver borrowings in 2013 and 2016. - (c) Non-capital expenditures associated with and incurred prior to opening new stores and relocations, excluding tenant improvement allowances and depreciation, which are included in depreciation and amortization above.
+We anticipate that we will continue to incur cash costs as we open new stores in the future.
+We opened two, eight, nine, ten and twelve stores in fiscal 2012, fiscal 2013, fiscal 2014, fiscal 2015 and fiscal 2016, respectively. - (d) Non-cash charges related to stock-based compensation programs, which vary from period to period depending on timing of awards and forfeitures - (e) For fiscal years ended December 27, 2012, December 25, 2014, December 31, 2015 and December 29, 2016, the losses related primarily to assets retired in connection with significant store remodels.
+For the fiscal year ended December 26, 2013, the loss was primarily related to the write-off of certain software previously acquired. - (f) Represents one-time costs incurred in connection with separation agreements with former officers. - (g) Represents costs incurred to recruit and relocate members of executive management. - (h) Legal settlement related to classwide settlement to resolve a lawsuit. - Represents casualty gain recorded related to insurance proceeds received as a result of store damage and business interruption at one of our stores. - (j) Other adjustments include amounts management does not consider indicative of our core operating performance.
 Amounts in fiscal 2014 relate primarily to costs in connection with a proposed initial public offering.